Karall0k/deep-learning-challenge/README.md

 # Results

+*Data Preprocessing
 The data was cleaned prior to application of the model.
 The target variable was the column Is_Sucessful.
 There are 43 features retained in the data.
 Variables that should be removed from the data are columns where all rows are false or all rows are true.

+*Compiling, Training, and Evaluating the Model
 The model was run and evaluated, with three optimizations performed.
 The results are discussed below.